 How many miles can a Toyota Sequoia last?
-When you’re in the market for a new or second-hand Sequoia, that’s, of course, a very reasonable question to ask.
+When you’re in the market for a new or second-hand Sequoia, that’s a very reasonable question to ask.
 After all, you’re probably looking to get the most bang for your buck.
 In this blog, we’ll look at this question in great detail but first, let’s start with a quick answer:

 On average, a Toyota Sequoia lasts between 260.000 – 290.000 miles.
 A Sequoia needs to go to the garage for unscheduled repairs about 0.4 times per year, with a 15% chance of severe problems.
 Furthermore, Sequoia owners spend an average of $642 per year on repair costs.

 Having said that, we’re certainly not done.
-Below we’ll first explain in more detail how many miles a Sequoia can last.
-After that, we’ll also show you how much a Sequoia costs per year and which production years are the most and least expensive.
+Below, we’ll explain in more detail how many miles a Sequoia can last.
+After that, we’ll also show you how much a Sequoia costs annually and which production years are the most and least expensive.
 Furthermore, we also discuss the common problems that the car can have.
 Read on!

 How Many Miles Can A Toyota Sequoia Last?